-Mitigation Measures: None b) Conflict with an applicable congestion Management Program, including, but but not limited to level of service standards and travel demand measures, or other standards established by the county congestion management agency for designated roads or highways?
+b) Conflict with an applicable congestion Management Program, including, but but not limited to level of service standar and travel demand measures, or other standards established by the county congestion management agency for designated roads or highways? rds \boxtimes

-The Congestion Management Program (CMP,) prepared by the Riverside County Transportation Commission (RCTC,) is intended to link land use, transportation and air quality with reasonable growth management methods, strategies and programs that effectively utilize new transportation funds to alleviate traffic congestion and related impacts.
-As the designated Congestion Management Agency (CMA), the RCTC prepares the CMP that designates a system of highways and roadways to include all

-State Highway facilities within Riverside County and a system of "principal arterials" to be included as the Congestion Management System (CMS.)
-Program updates include consultation with local agencies, the County of Riverside, transit agencies and sub-regional agencies like the Coachella Valley Association of Governments (CVAG).
+The Congestion Management Program (CMP), prepared by the Riverside County Transportation Commission (RCTC), is intended to link land use, transportation, and air quality with reasonable growth management methods, strategies, and programs that effectively utilize new transportation funds to alleviate traffic congestion and related impacts.
+As the designated Congestion Management Agency (CMA), the RCTC prepares the CMP that designates a system of highways and roadways to include all State Highway facilities within Riverside County and a system of "principal arterials" to be included as the Congestion Management System (CMS).
+Program updates include consultation with local agencies, the County of Riverside, transit agencies, and sub-regional agencies like the Coachella Valley Association of Governments (CVAG).

-It is the responsibility of local agencies, when reviewing and approving development proposals to consider the traffic impacts to the CMS.
+It is the responsibility of local agencies when reviewing and approving development proposals to consider the traffic impacts to the CMS.
 All development proposals and circulation Projects to be included within the City of Desert Hot Springs are required to comply with the current policies and procedures set forth by the RCTC's CMP.
 The CMA provides a uniform database of traffic impacts for use in a countywide transportation computer model.
 The RCTC has recognized use of the Coachella Valley Area Transportation System (CVATS) sub-regional transportation model and the Riverside Transportation Analysis Model (RIVTAM) to analyze traffic impacts associated with development proposals or land use plans.
 The methodology for measuring LOS must be that contained in the most recent version of the Highway Capacity Manual.
 Traffic standards must be set no lower than LOS E for any segment or intersection on the CMP system unless the current LOS is lower (i.e., LOS F).

-The Project is located approximately 3.25 miles northeast of the Indian Canyon westbound on-ramp to the Interstate 10 Freeway (I-10).
+The Project is located approximately 3.05 miles northeast of the Indian Canyon westbound on-ramp to the Interstate 10 Freeway (I-10).
 Interstate 10 is identified as a CMP corridor.
-Traffic resulting from the small-scale operations at the proposed cultivation and processing facility, in compliance with the General Plan, is not anticipated to individually or cumulatively contribute to an exceedance of a level of service standard established in the CMP.
+Traffic resulting from the small-scale operations at the proposed cultivation facility, in compliance with the General Plan, is not anticipated to individually or cumulatively contribute to an exceedance of a level of service standard established in the CMP.
 Impacts are expected to be less than significant.

-Mitigation Measures: None c) Result in a change in air traffic patterns, including either an increase in traffic levels or a change in location that results in substantial safety risks? \boxtimes Discussion: roject is not located within proximity to an a patterns.
-No impacts are expected.
-Mitigation Measures: None irport and I therefore would not : result ir n impacts to ai d) Substantially increase hazards due to a design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)? \boxtimes Discussion: Tho n roposed modical marijuana cultivation and nrocessin na facility is a pormi cciblo fa cility within the roadways, in interior and exterior circulation designs, are met without resulting in traffic safety impacts including hazardous design features.
-The Project will not include sharp curves or dangerous intersections.
-No incompatible uses will result from the proposed Project.
-Impacts are expected to be less than significant.
+Mitigation Measures: None c) Result in a change in air traffic patterns, including either an increase in traffic levels or a change in location that results in substantial safety risks? \boxtimes Discussion: roject is not located within proximity to an ai patterns.
+No impacts are expected. irport and there fore would not result in impa cts to air Mitigation Measures: None d) Substantially increase hazards due to a design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)?
+Discussion: The n ronosed medical marijuana cultivation facil ity is a narmis eible facility wit thin the evicti na Liaht

-The proposed medical marijuana cultivation and processing facility is a permissible facility within the existing Light Industrial district located on and around Little Morongo Road.
+The proposed medical marijuana cultivation facility is a permissible facility within the existing Light Industrial district located on and around Little Morongo Road.
 In its current condition, the undeveloped Project property is bordered by the largely unimproved alignment of Palomar Lane to the south.